baggepinnen/TotalLeastSquares.jl/README.md

 # TotalLeastSquares.jl

-Solve (weighted) total least-squares problems
+Solve (weighted or robust) total least-squares problems, impute missing data and robustly filter time series.

 These functions are exported:

+#### Estimation
 - `x = tls(A,y)`
   Solves the standard TLS problem using the SVD method.
 An inplace version `tls!(Ay, n)` also exists, for this you need to supply `Ay = [A y]` and the width of `A`, `n = size(A,2)`.
 - `x = wtls(A,y,Qaa,Qay,Qyy,iters=10)`